Wind turbine design: Height

 Wind velocities increase at higher altitudes due to surface aerodynamic drag (by land or water surfaces) and air viscosity.
 The variation in velocity with altitude, called wind shear, is most dramatic near the surface.
 Typically, the variation follows the wind profile power law, which predicts that wind speed rises proportionally to the seventh root of altitude.
 Doubling the altitude of a turbine, then, increases the expected wind speeds by 10% and the expected power by 34%.
 To avoid buckling, doubling the tower height generally requires doubling the tower diameter, increasing the amount of material by a factor of at least four.
+As of July 2025, the world's tallest wind turbine, at 300 m hub height with 3.8 MW capacity, was under construction in Germany.

 During the night, or when the atmosphere becomes stable, wind speed close to the ground usually subsides whereas at turbine hub altitude it does not decrease that much or may even increase.
 As a result, the wind speed is higher and a turbine will produce more power than expected from the 1/7 power law: doubling the altitude may increase wind speed by 20% to 60%.
 A stable atmosphere is caused by radiative cooling of the surface and is common in a temperate climate: it usually occurs when there is a (partly) clear sky at night.
 When the (high altitude) wind is strong (a 10-meter wind speed higher than approximately 6 to 7 m/s) the stable atmosphere is disrupted because of friction turbulence and the atmosphere turns neutral.
 A daytime atmosphere is either neutral (no net radiation; usually with strong winds and heavy clouding) or unstable (rising air because of ground heating—by the sun).
 The 1/7 power law is a good approximation of the wind profile.
 Indiana was rated as having a wind capacity of 30,000 MW, but by raising the expected turbine height from 50 m to 70 m raised the wind capacity to 40,000 MW, and could be double that at 100 m.

 For HAWTs, tower heights approximately two to three times the blade length balance material costs of the tower against better utilisation of the more expensive active components.